Directorate-General for the Environment

 Directorate-General for Environment (DG ENV) is a Directorate-General of the European Commission, responsible for the Environmental policy of the European Union.
-In 2010 "relevant [climate change] activities in DG Environment" were moved to the new DG Climate Action (DG CLIMA).
-At the same time the DG Energy (ENER) was also established.
-The 2022 commissioner was Virginijus Sinkevičius.
+Initially known as DG XI, in 2010 "relevant [climate change] activities in DG Environment" were moved from DG ENV to the new DG Climate Action (DG CLIMA).
+It retains competence for zero pollution, circular economy, and biodiversity.
+It is currently led by Director-General Eric Mamer.
+The DG ENV supports the work of the Commissioner for Environment, Water Resilience and a Competitive Circular Economy, Jessika Roswall.